 Less common risks include:

 A person is contagious during the time that the hepatitis C virus is detectable in their blood.
-People can infect others for several weeks before their symptoms begin, and until their infection resolves.
-People who have chronic hepatitis C are always contagious.
-A person does not have to have symptoms
+People can infect others for several weeks before their symptoms begin, and until their infection resolves due to spontaneous clearance or treatment.
+People who have chronic hepatitis C are contagious until they have been successfully treated.
+A person does not have to have symptoms to spread hepatitis C.

 On average, symptoms appear six to seven weeks after exposure, but they can appear any time between two weeks and six months after exposure.
-However, most people with acute hepatitis C do not develop symptoms.
+Most people with acute hepatitis C do not develop symptoms.

 Acute hepatitis C symptoms: